chinchalinchin/elara/src/source/03_research/00_palindromes.rst

 Concatenation
 ^^^^^^^^^^^^^

 Concatenation is considered the sole constitutive operation for the formation of Strings.
-It is taken as a primitive operation and should be understood as follows,
+It is taken as a primitive operation, but not an elementary operation.
+By this it is meant the notion of concatenation that is about to be adopted does not define concatenation solely in terms of Strings.
+Concatenation will be defined as a hetergeneous operation that is performed between Characters in Alphabet and Strings.

-**Definition 1.1.1: Character Concatenation**  The result of *concatenating* any two Characters *ⲁ* and *ⲃ** is denoted *ⲁⲃ*.
+**Definition 1.1.1: Concatenation**  The result of *concatenating* any two Characters *ⲁ* and *ⲃ** is denoted *ⲁⲃ*.
 To make the operands of concatenation clear, parentheis will sometimes be used to separate the Characters being concatenated, *ⲁ(ⲃ) = (ⲁ)ⲃ = ⲁⲃ*.

 Colloquially, *ⲁ* is the String that results from placing *ⲃ* behind *ⲁ*.
 More formally, Character concatenation is defined inductively through the following schema,

     1. Basis Clause: ∀ ⲁ ∈ Σ: ⲁε = ⲁ
     2. Inductive Clause: ∀ ⲁ, ⲃ, ⲅ ∈ Σ: ⲁ(ⲃⲅ) = (ⲁⲃ)ⲅ
+    3. Comprehension Clause: ∀ ⲁ ∈ Σ, ∀ s ∈ S: ⲁs ∈ S
-    3. Uniqueness Clause: ∀ ⲁ, ⲃ, ⲅ, ⲇ ∈ Σ: (ⲁⲃ = ⲅⲇ) → ((ⲁ = ⲅ) ∧ (ⲃ = ⲇ))
+    4. Uniqueness Clause: ∀ ⲁ, ⲃ, ⲅ, ⲇ ∈ Σ: (ⲁⲃ = ⲅⲇ) → ((ⲁ = ⲅ) ∧ (ⲃ = ⲇ))
-    4. Comprehension Clause: ∀ ⲁ ∈ Σ, ∀ s ∈ S: ⲁs ∈ S

-In essence, the first clause is the basis step of induction which states any Character appended to the Empty Character is the Character itself.
+The first clause is the basis step of induction which states any Character appended to the Empty Character is the Character itself.

 The second clause is the inductive step which allows the concatenation of Characters into Strings of arbitrary length through recursion.

-The Uniqueness Clause states that if the concatenation of two characters *ⲁ* and *ⲃ* is equal to the concatenation of two other characters *ⲅ* and *ⲇ*, then it must be the case that *ⲁ* is equal to *ⲅ* and *ⲃ* is equal to *ⲇ*.
-In other words, there's only one set of Characters that can form a given String through concatenation.

-AIt is assumed that the operation of concatenation is closed with respect to the set of all Strings **S**.
+It is assumed that the operation of concatenation is closed with respect to the set of all Strings **S**.
 In other words, concatenation will always yield a String.
 This assumption is captured in the Comprehension Clause of Definition 1.1.1.
 This clause ensures two things.
 First, in conjunction with the Basis Clause, it follows all singleton Characters are Strings.
 Second, by itself, it ensures that all results of concatenation are Strings.

+The Uniqueness Clause states that if the concatenation of two characters *ⲁ* and *ⲃ* is equal to the concatenation of two other characters *ⲅ* and *ⲇ*, then it must be the case that *ⲁ* is equal to *ⲅ* and *ⲃ* is equal to *ⲇ*.
+In other words, there's only one set of Characters that can form a given String through concatenation.

+Concatenation as it is normally found in the fields of automata theory and regular expressions is treated as a primitive operation performed between two Strings operands.
+Concatenation of multiple Strings is then defined inductively.
+The current formulation differs in that concatenation in this system is not conceived as the "joining" of two or more Strings.
+Instead, the formal system under construction treats concatenation as an elementary operation that occurs between Characters and Strings.

+To make this distinction plain, it should be noted that given an Alphabet Σ and Definition 1.1.1, one still cannot say the result of a concatenation is a String, nor make any claim about the contents of **S**, the set of all Strings.
+The Comprehension Clause of Definition 1.1.1 only states the result of concatenating a Character with a String is a String.
+It says nothing at all about whether or not single Characters themselves are Strings, and thus it says nothing about whether the concatenation of single Characters is itself a String.

+In order to rectify this, the first Axiom is introduced,

+**Axiom C.1: The Character Axiom**

+    ∀ ⲁ: ⲁ ∈ S

+This Axiom states the intuitive notion that all Characters are Strings.
+This includes Empty Characters and Delimiter Characters.
+This Axiom, in conjunction with Definition 1.1.1, immediately populates the set of all Strings with an uncountably infinite domain of objects (See Theorem 1.1.1 for an informal proof of this fact) consisting of every possible combination of Characters from the Alphabet.

 **Example** Let *s = 𝔞𝔟𝔠* and *t = 𝔡𝔢𝔣*.
 The concatenation of these two Strings *st* is written,